wardbradt/shape-wars/README.md

 # Shape Wars
-Shape Wars is a simple desktop 2-player battle game written in Java inspired by Super Smash Bros.
+Shape Wars is a 2-player desktop battle game written in Java inspired by Super Smash Bros.
 Brawl and Rocket League.

 ## Instructions
 If the instructions in the game are not clear enough, here is an explication of this game's operations: